-This is the second post in my 3 post Q&A series, and if you haven’t seen the last one then click here, where I answer all of the lifestyle questions!
-I have been meaning to do this post for a while, and I have only just got around to it even though I asked for questions weeks ago!
+This is the study edition in my 3 post Q&A series, and if you haven’t seen the last one then click here, where I answer all of the lifestyle questions!
+I have been meaning to do the study edition for a while, and I have only just got around to it even though I asked for questions weeks ago!
 I always like connecting with my followers and considering so many of my following are students like me (ranging from GCSE to university level) I thought that studying is quite a common topic.
-With the rise of huge studyblr accounts, plus posts I do relating to studying always seem to do well, I thought that this was a good post idea.
+Posts I do relating to studying always seem to do well, I thought that this was a good idea to host a study edition of my Q&A.

 How do you organise/manage working on your blog and studying?